BackofenLab/Cherri/README.md

-# :cherries: Cherri (Computationa Help Evaluating RNA-RNA interactions) :cherries:
+# :cherries: Cherri (Computational Help Evaluating RNA-RNA interactions) :cherries:

-## Project Idea:
+## Progamm Idea:
-Wellcome to
-Predict if a given RNA-RNA interaction could be a real biolocal one.
-Generate a ML-Model that can do this prediction.
-For this we will have the following work plane
+We are developing a tool that distinguishes between biological relevant or real RRIs and RRIs which most likely would not occurs in nature.
+Giving the tool a RRI prediction it will generate a score like value to which of the two classes the given interaction belongs to.